DVillers77/HTML-AND-CSS-PROJECTS/README.md

 #### 78. BOOTSTRAP VERSION 5.2 - preparing for new tutorial (Step 510)

 This entry documents a preparatory step for a new, multi-part Bootstrap tutorial series.
 The student was reminded to use a specific version of the framework, 5.2, to ensure compatibility and prevent bugs.
 This step highlighted the importance of version control in modern development and prompted a discussion about a curriculum error where a previous lesson used a different version.
 The student, demonstrating an understanding of best practices, resolved the conflict by uninstalling the older version and preparing to use the correct version for the upcoming lessons.

+#### 79. IMAGES PREPARATION - downloading project assets (Step 511)

+This entry documents a preparatory step for a new tutorial series.
+The student correctly identified that the course's original link was invalid and, with a corrected link, successfully downloaded and organized the necessary image assets for the upcoming project.
+This demonstrated the importance of asset management and file organization in preventing broken links and ensuring a smooth development workflow.